ftaruc/ftaruc.github.io/_posts/2021-01-15-on-missing-values.markdown

-Missing values -- `nan`, `n/a`, or just an empty observations -- have a significant effect on conclusions that can be made from data.
+Missing values -- `nan`, `n/a`, or just empty observations -- have a significant effect on conclusions that can be made from data.

 They can occur <u>systematically</u>: